angelolab/ark-analysis/README.md

 If running for the first time, or if our Docker image has updated, it may take a while to build and setup before completion.

-This will generate a link to a jupyter notebook.
+This will generate a link to a Jupyter notebook.
 Copy the last URL (the one with `127.0.0.1:8888` at the beginning) into your web browser.

 Be sure to keep this terminal open.  **Do not exit the terminal or enter `control-c` until you are finished with the notebooks**.